-Formation Transactions and Corporate Structure
+Corporate Structure

 We were formed in February 2012 as a Maryland corporation structured as an externally managed, non-diversified closed-end investment company.
-On May 2, 2013, we elected to be regulated as a BDC under the Investment Company Act and commenced substantial investment operations upon the completion of our initial closing of equity capital commitments.
-In addition, for U.S. federal income tax purposes, we have elected to be treated as a RIC under the Code commencing with our taxable year ended December 31, 2013.
+On May 2, 2013, we elected to be regulated as a BDC and commenced substantial investment operations upon the completion of our initial closing of equity capital commitments.
+Effective on March 15, 2017, we changed our name from "Carlyle GMS Finance, Inc." to "TCG BDC, Inc."